mayflower/oxid-bepado/Readme.md

 This respository contains a module-extension for the **OXID eShop Community Edition v4.9** by [OXID eSales]("https://www.oxid-esales.com/").

-Its purpos is to connect your OXID shop to the *Bepado* network and hence enabling you to offer imported products from remote shops to top off your range of products.
+Its purpose is to connect your OXID shop to the *Bepado* network and hence enabling you to offer imported products from remote shops to top off your range of products.
 Your customer will have the experience of ordering his/her products in your shop while this module and *Bepado* will handle the transaction concerning remote products with no inconvenience to yourself as shop owner.